Do Cats Poop Less on Wet Food? Vet-Approved Digestive Facts

 Conclusion

 Wet food mimics a cat’s natural diet, so it is more easily absorbed by your cat’s body.
 It also contains less fiber than dry food does, which means less pooping will occur as well.
 If you think your cat poops too much, you can try making the switch to wet food.
-If you did switch to wet food already and notice that your cat is pooping less, don’t worry as this phenomenon is totally normal.
+If you did switch to wet food already and notice that your cat is pooping less, do not worry as this phenomenon is totally normal.

 Related Reads: